siderolabs/terraform-provider-talos/docs/data-sources/machine_disks.md

   }
 }

-# for example this could be used to pass in list of disks to rook-ceph
+# for example, this could be used to pass in a list of disks to rook-ceph
 output "nvme_disks" {
   value = data.talos_machine_disks.this.disks.*.name
 }